tanmay-mohanty-ignited/Engage22-FaceX/README.md

 - Simply upload the suspect video file and get the `Processed Video`, along with the `time stamps` at which the criminals were detected
 - Used image `encodings` to `save time`, as we only need to process an image once in the entire process
+- It can even find `multiple criminals` in a single image or video frame, hence is not restricted to only finding one criminal.
 - You also get `email notifications` of the processed images and the database of video timestamps and criminals recognised, straight to your mailbox for reference and ease of investigation